MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### Firewall Rule Merging

-To ensure the domain controllers are configured in a consistent way, their host-based firewalls should be managed centrally through a GPO.
+To ensure the domain controllers are configured consistently, their host-based firewalls should be managed centrally through a GPO.
 Any **local settings on individual DCs should be ignored** during firewall rule evaluation.

-This whitepaper and the policy object created by the `DCFWTool` only cover traffic related to domain controllers and a few additional Windows Server roles that are often present on DCs.
+This whitepaper and the policy object created by the `DCFWTool` only cover traffic related to domain controllers and a few additional Windows Server roles often present on DCs.
 If additional environment-specific firewall rules are needed (DC agents, SCCM management, etc.), it is recommended to define them in separate GPOs.
 The resulting firewall rule set, which will be honored by the DCs, will contain rules from all GPOs applied to these DCs.